maci3k/sql-tasks/README.md

 female_weight_min
 female_weight_max
 ```
 We want to be able to roughly order breeds by height and weight.
 With structure above it's a bit difficult and may cause unnecessary query complexity.
-The way it has to solved is horizontally aggregate individually height and weight; regardless of minimum,
+The way it has to be solved is horizontally aggregate individually height and weight; regardless of minimum,
 maximum and whether is male or female.
 Other words we want to calculate average value of height and average value of weight for each breed regardlessly.
-Finally height and weight should be cast as an integer type.
+Finally height and weight should be cast to an integer.

 Second part of this task is to convert US measures units to metric SI standard.
-Table `breed` describe all height values in inches and weight in pounds, but desired units are centimeters and kilograms.
+Table `breed` describes all height values in inches and weight in pounds, but desired units are centimeters and kilograms.
 For dimension use 2.54 multiplier to get
 centimeters and for weight 0.4536 multiplier to get kilograms.
 Result data set should be order by weight and height, both descending.